dhananjaykale21/Cloud-dataproc/README.md

 ✅ **Integrated with GCP** – Works well with **BigQuery, Cloud Storage, etc.**
 ✅ **Cost-Effective** – Pay **only when the cluster is running**

+Google cloud dataproc is a managed a  spark and apache hadoop that is fast easy to usee and low cost

+data proc custer are pre configured wit the HDFS so data proc cluster are pre configiured

 ---

 ## **📢 2️⃣ Why Use Dataproc?
 (Real-Life Example)** (5 min)